Bradshaw/spaceshipsin.space/sources/markdown/out/veil-runners/players-guide.md

 ## The Veil, your ship, and you

+You are a "Veil Runner".
+One a select few who venture into the dangerous skies deep in the Veil.
-You are a crew member, aboard a light starship.
-The ship is your home, your workplace, your means of transportation, and in many ways, an extension of yourself.
+Your ship is your home, your workplace, your means of transportation, an extension of yourself.

 You share this ship with your crew mates.
-You and your mates are also, in many ways, part of your ship; not unlike the machines, reactors, and computers that power it.
+You and your mates are parts of your ship; not unlike the machines, reactors, and computers that power it.

-Your ship is a "Veil Runner".
-It is small and agile.
-It is kitted out with powerful sensors and computers.
-It has special hardening against the volatile hazards of The Veil.
+A specialised vessel, worthy of the prestigious "Veilship" designation.
+Small and agile.
+Kitted out with powerful sensors and thrusters.
+Hardened against the volatile hazards of The Veil.

 The Veil is an unstable region of space that has torn through the Orion arm of the galaxy.
 During your adventures, you will explore this anomalous space, you will encounter inexplicable phenomena.
 You might learn a little about the nature of the Veil, or at the very least, about yourself.